denisputnov/own-knowledge-base/_git.md

 git commit FILENAME - commit file FILENAME and automatically added it to the index
 ```
 ### git push
-This command let you send last commit to GitHub Cloud in your online repository.
+These command let you send last commit to GitHub Cloud in your online repository.
 ```
 git push
 ```